2025 Early Bird SaleBook Your Holiday Now

 Meals: B,D

 The terrain today is relatively easy as you continue across the Valley of Ponferrada.
 You will see the Templar castle before walking through a well-watered valley to Villafranca del Bierzo.
 The region of Bierzo is situated in a low lying area whose agreeable climate allows for the cultivation of many fruits and vegetables.
+It's also known for its wine.
 Distance 30km/18.6mi

 Meals: B,D